TTUDhanushka/HsiClassifier/hsiDocs/docs/helperfun.md

     function imgOut = GetTriBandRgbImage(data_cube)

-Create RGB visualization using three selected spectral bands from red, green and blue wavelength regions.
+Create RGB visualization using three pre-defined spectral bands from red, green and blue wavelength regions.
+The bands are 26, 51 and 99.

 |Args||
 |--------|----------|